Maaz-lincoln/Cloud-Development-Assessment-1/backend/README.md

 3: pip install -r requirements.txt
-(This will install all the packages which are mentioned in requirment.txt)
+(This will install all the packages which are mentioned in requirment.txt) This will take some time all packages downloads and our model will also download

 4:uvicorn main:app --reload
 (This command will run the backend project on local host)

 For next open new terminal

-activate the venv again usigng this command (venv/Scripts/activate) then move to step 5
+Activate the venv again usigng this command (venv/Scripts/activate) then move to step 5

 (before running the bello two command active the venv and run redis server using binary file which i get from this link: https://github.com/microsoftarchive/redis/releases , extract and run redis-server.exe )